 As an educator, I do not like putting students into boxes or giving them labels because I do not want to propagate the stereotypes people associate with categories of people.
 After all, ideally, people are people.
 However, as a person living the intersectionality of a number of these "boxes" (i.e., as a foreigner in Japan and the US, a first-generation college student, and as someone who had a speech disability in my childhood), people's background or context does matter.
 As such, I am mindful of my conscious and unconscious biases (systematic or otherwise) and prejudices so that I avoid stereotyping minority groups such as people with disabilities, people of color, LGBTQ+ communities, women, and foreigners.
 Coming from that place of being part of the minority myself, I continuously remind myself that student voice matters, whether they say it out loud or as a whisper.

+My life and learning experiences helped informed and forged my view of diversity, equity, and inclusion (DEI).
 I was born and raised in the Philippines as the eldest child of three siblings.
-Because of poverty, neither of my parents finished high school and in the process trapped themselves into the vicious cycle of ignorance and poverty that has permeated the Philippine society then and now.
+As a result of poverty, neither of my parents finished high school, and in the process, trapped themselves into the vicious cycle of ignorance and poverty that has permeated the Philippine society then and now.
 During the formative years of my life, we lived in hardship where putting food on the table was a daily struggle in itself.

-Ironically, the very same life of constant struggle I grew up with taught me at an early age one of my most important life lessons: the liberating power of education.
-This realization would eventually set me on a life-long journey of learning as well as developing a passion to become an educator and champion the cause of education.
+Ironically, the very same life of constant struggle I grew up with taught me at an early age, one of my most important life lessons, and as Brazilian educator Paulo Freire (1968) aptly put it: the liberating power of education.
+Education frees people from ignorance, which then gives people opportunities to make informed decisions to break free from the shackles of oppression, poverty, and meaningless existence.
+This realization would eventually set me on a life-long journey of learning as well as developing a passion for becoming an educator and champion the cause of diverse, equitable, and inclusive education.